Visual prosthesis: Tübingen MPDA Project Alpha IMS

 A Southern German team led by the University Eye Hospital in Tübingen, was formed in 1995 by Eberhart Zrenner to develop a subretinal prosthesis.

 The chip is located behind the retina and utilizes microphotodiode arrays (MPDA) which collect incident light and transform it into electrical current stimulating the retinal ganglion cells.
 As natural photoreceptors are far more efficient than photodiodes, visible light is not powerful enough to stimulate the MPDA.
 Therefore, an external power supply is used to enhance the stimulation current.
 The German team commenced in vivo experiments in 2000, when evoked cortical potentials were measured from Yucatán micropigs and rabbits.
 At 14 months post implantation, the implant and retina surrounding it were examined and there were no noticeable changes to anatomical integrity.
 The implants were successful in producing evoked cortical potentials in half of the animals tested.
 The thresholds identified in this study were similar to those required in epiretinal stimulation.
 Later reports from this group concern the results of a clinical pilot study on 11 participants with retinitis pigmentosa.
 Some blind patients were able to read letters, recognize unknown objects, localize a plate, a cup and cutlery.
 Two of the patients were found to make microsaccades similar to those of healthy control participants, and the properties of the eye movements depended on the stimuli that the patients were viewing—suggesting that eye movements might be useful measures for evaluating vision restored by implants.

 Multicenter study started in 2010, using a fully implantable device with 1500 Electrodes Alpha IMS (produced by Retina Implant AG, Reutlingen, Germany), with 10 patients included; preliminary results were presented at ARVO 2011.
 The first UK implantations took place in March 2012 and were led by Robert MacLaren at the University of Oxford and Tim Jackson at King's College Hospital in London.
 David Wong also implanted the Tübingen device in a patient in Hong Kong.

-On 19 March 2019 Retina Implant AG discontinued business activities quoting innovation-hostile climate of Europe's rigid regulatory and unsatisfactory results in patients.
+On 19 March 2019 Retina Implant AG discontinued business activities quoting innovation-hostile climate of Europe's rigid regulatory systems and unsatisfactory results in patients.